 Examples of Human-driven applications:

 • Emotion Recognition.
 This technology allows software to “read” the emotions on a human face using advanced image processing or audio data processing.
-We are now at the point where we can capture “micro-expressions,” or subtle body language cues, and vocal intonation that portray a person’s feelings.
+We can now capture “micro-expressions,” or subtle body language cues, and vocal intonation that portray a person’s feelings.
 Users may include law enforcers, who want to detect more information about someone during an interrogation.
 It also has a wide range of applications for marketers.

 • Image Recognition.
 Image recognition is the process of identifying and detecting an object or feature in a digital image or video, and AI is increasingly being stacked on top of this technology to great effect.
 AI can search social media platforms for photos and compare them to a wide range of data sets to decide which ones are most relevant during image searches.
 Image recognition technology can also be used to detect license plates, diagnose diseases, analyze clients and their opinions and verify users based on their faces.

 • Biometrics.
 This technology can identify, measure and analyze human behavior and physical aspects of the body’s structure and form to allow for more natural interactions between humans and machines.

 Body language can be more powerful than the spoken word.
 How people react to and behave with products can reveal richer information than from that which is spoken.
 The spectrum of behavior, e.g. gestures or facial expressions or eye movement, can express the user experience with tremendous depth and more importantly, contradict what an individual may be saying to reveal a fuller truth.
 Properly recognizing human behaviors such as gestures and facial expressions is especially critical in understanding someone with limited verbal communication skills, such as young children or people with speech disabilities.

 The challenges of human data collection: